 Not carrying a knife and walking away from confrontation;

 Remind your child that they should always walk away if confronted with the threat of violence.
+It’s important to be clear that your child does have a choice around being involved with knife use, even if they think they may not.

 You may have noticed on the news there are more stories about gang activity and violence in Norfolk.
 You may worry that your child might be pressured in to joining a gang.
 It is good to be aware and help protect your child by recognising the possible signs of being in a gang and getting further help and support if you need it.